Generated Swift code for the App Store Connect API based on the official OpenAPI spec.

 .product(name: "Bagbutik", package: "Bagbutik"),

-Remember to replace the hyphen with an underscore when importing the libraries.
+Remember to replace hyphens with underscores when importing modules.

 import Bagbutik_TestFlight